 During the course of infection with these viruses, specific RNA5SP141-binding proteins are downregulated, which leads to ‘unmasking’ of these pseudogene transcripts and thereby activation of RIG-I. A ribosomal protein S15a pseudogene transcript (RPS15AP4, Lethe) is selectively induced by proinflammatory cytokines or glucocorticoid receptor agonists, and serves as a functional regulator of inflammatory signaling through an interaction with NF- κB .
 Many long noncoding RNAs (lncRNAs) are also known to function as positive or negative regulators of the innate antiviral response (as reviewed in detail elsewhere [52-54]).
 NEAT1 (nuclear paraspeckle assembly transcript 1) binds splicing factor proline and glutamine rich (SFPQ), which is required for the proper expression of several innate immune-related genes, and thereby increases antiviral gene induction (e.g. IL8, RIG-I and MDA5) .
 THRIL (TNF-α and hnRNAPL related immunoregulatory lncRNA) interacts with hnRNPL at the TNF promoter and induces TNF-α transcription .
 These data indicate that host-derived pseudogene RNAs and lncRNAs play pivotal roles in regulating antiviral defense and inflammatory signaling pathways.

-The Presence of BRCA1 and BRCA1 Pseudogene (BRCA1P1) on Chromosome
+The Presence of BRCA1 and BRCA1 Pseudogene (BRCA1P1) on Chromosome 17 in Breast Cancer

 The chromosome 17q21 region that contains the BRCA1 gene has a partially duplicated pseudogene, BRCA1P1 (Figure 1A).
 It is of note that somatic abnormalities in chromosome 17 are common in breast tumors, including whole chromosome and gene-copy-number anomalies, allelic losses, and structural rearrangements [57-60].
 These chromosome abnormalities have been linked to mechanisms of breast-cancer pathophysiology associated with different clinicopathological features and gene-expression subtypes of breast cancer .
 Abnormalities of specific loci on chromosome 17 including BRCA1 loss, P53 loss, ERBB amplification, and TOP2A amplification or deletion are known to have important roles in breast-cancer pathophysiology .